manuGil/online-core/docs/source/radiometric-cors.rst

 .. important::
    **Resources.**

-   You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `data.zip <#>`_ which you can download from CANVAS.
+   You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `Data_Atmospheric_Corrections.zip <data_atmospheric_corr_>`_ which you can download from CANVAS.
 When you unzip the dataset, you will find the following files inside:

    + ``etm99.img`` – Scene from Landsat Enhanced Thematic Mapper, bands 1 to 4.
 Wadden islands, 1999.
    + ``pan.img``  – Scene from SPOT, panchromatic band.